 Emma hugged her.
 “No one’s putting you in a cage.
 The monster’s gone.”

-A few minutes, and six pieces of laundry later, Kimber darted inside with the empty basket as Emma fussed with one of Nan’s dresses on the line.
+A few minutes, and six pieces of laundry later, Kimber darted inside with the empty basket while Emma fussed with one of Nan’s dresses on the line.
 The rope didn’t have quite enough room left for it, but she arranged it as best she could to let the air have at it.
 She went inside and took up the broom while Kimber ran about dusting.
 Nan sat in her chair at the corner nearest the hallway leading to her bedroom, knitting.
 Emma returned to the back porch and swept it before heading around to the front and repeating the process.

 She stood the broom on its bristles and twirled it back and forth while stealing a glance at the woods.
 A momentary feeling of being watched came and went, but it didn’t carry the same strange dread it had before the Banderwigh appeared.